javiser/esp32-c3-32s-kit-example/README.md

 **This example is still work in progress!** Current open tasks:
 - [x] Example builds and turns on both the amber and white built-in leds and the RGB led.
 It also has some basic polling of the built-in button
-- [ ] Usage of built-in button to change the mode
+- [ ] Usage of built-in button to change the mode (Working solution exists, not yet happy with it)
-- [ ] Control of built-in RGB LED using PWM
+- [ ] Control of built-in RGB LED using PWM (It works but dependencies are not yet 100% clean)

 ## Motivation and goals
-This is my simple example to learn Rust beginning with the board ESP-C3-32S-Kit I purchased from Waveshare.
-It uses the built-in periphery (LEDs and button) to demonstrate basic concepts.
+This is my simple example to learn Rust beginning with the board Ai-Thinker ESP-C3-32S-Kit board.
+It uses the built-in periphery (LEDs and button) to demonstrate basic concepts to get started with.
+It is not my intention to cover all the functionality of the board, like WiFi, SPI communication, etc. For that I recommend you to look at the `esp32-std-demo` linked in [Credits and acknowledgment](#credits-and-acknowledgment).

 ## Preparation
 - Install the nightly toolchain of Rust: `rustup toolchain install nightly`